BTS of IIoT Revolution: The Storage Technology that Drives it

 However, that’s not what I’ll be discussing in this article.
 To read more about the data lakes generated by the combination of AI and IoT, I recommend reading this article: AI & IoT are Great but What About the Resulting Data Lakes?

-Now that we’ve looked at the figures related to the volume of data generated by IoT and IIoT, let’s talk about the technology that is capable of storing, processing and managing it.
+Now that we’ve looked at the figures related to the volume of data generated by IoT and IIoT, let’s talk about the BTS of the technology that is capable of storing, processing and managing it.

 Mostly, data generated by sensors, actuators and other sources within IIoT systems is unstructured data.
 Therefore, the most suited purpose-built solutions for IIoT applications would be scalable NAS appliances.
 However, HCI appliances offer the flexibility and adaptability that the unpredictable future that IIoT revolution promises.